 It Builds Brand Awareness

-If you are consistent with your email marketing in terms of tone, design and content, it can become a great way for people to start recognizing your brand and differentiating it from others.
-Showcasing your business’ personality with a unique, eye-catching design that is pleasing to the eye will build up your brand awareness and allow you to reach your target market.
+Staying consistent with the tone and colour scheme of your emails can greatly improve your brand recognition.
+Showcase your business’ personality with a unique, eye-catching design that is pleasing to the eye and recognizable.
+This will build up your brand awareness and allow you to reach your target market.

-When buyers recognize your business simply by a logo, a voice tone or a design scheme, they are also more likely to feel a connection with your brand and be reminded of it when they arrive at the consideration stage of their buyer journey.
+When buyers recognize your business by a logo or colour scheme, they’re more likely to feel a connection to your brand.
+This makes them more likely to think of your brand when they arrive at the consideration stage of their buyer journey.

 “This can result in consumers sharing your material if they think it’s good, which further promotes your brand, and it helps them recall your brand when they are ready to make a buying decision,” recommends Devassy.